RoryGilfillan03/RoryGilfillan03.github.io/README.md

 The website contains 3 main pages, index, blog and about.

-The blog page contains multiple posts/
+The blog page contains multiple posts

+The site uses a external css file.